-University of Calgary policy dictated that all scientific intellectual property is 100%-owned by the inventor.
-The founding University of Calgary scientists contractually assigned ownership of current and future intellectual property relating to the Arch Biotech and Arch Cancer Therapeutics' research projects to the Company.
+University of Calgary policy dictates that all scientific intellectual property is 100%-owned by the inventor.
+In 2010, the University of Calgary scientists contractually assigned ownership of current and future intellectual property relating to the Arch Biotech and Arch Cancer Therapeutics' research projects to the Company.